 Book Ends: "La Vie En Rose" plays while Annie has Nuke tied up in bed and reads poetry to him towards the beginning of the film, and it plays when she says goodbye to him towards the end.
 (But neither scene opens or begins the entire film).

-The Bulls manager sends a player down at both ends of the film, using a boilerplate speech both times.
+The Bulls manager releases a player at both ends of the film, using a boilerplate speech both times.

 Brick Joke: At one point, Crash teaches Nuke all the cliches he's going to have to tell reporters when he gets to the majors ("We gotta play it one day at a time").
 At the end, when Nuke is in the majors, and speaking to a reporter, he's using them all.